What is STRIDE?

-STRIDE - Special Transit RIDE is dial-a-ride transportation service for qualified individuals with disabilities in the Twin Ports.
+STRIDE – Special Transit RIDE is dial-a-ride transportation service for qualified individuals with disabilities in the Twin Ports.
 It operates in accordance with the Americans with Disabilities Act (ADA).
-STRIDE operates within 3/4 of a mile from the DTA’s regular routes in the City of Superior and within the city boundaries of both Duluth and Proctor.
+STRIDE operates within 3/4 of a mile from the DTA’s regular routes in the City of Superior, Proctor, Hermantown, and Rice Lake and within the city boundaries of Duluth.

 Who Can Ride STRIDE?